mozilla/open-leadership-training-series/_articles/building-communities-of-contributors/bring-on-contributors-using-personas-and-pathways.md

 2.Write Create a short written description of your persona.
 See above "Rashid" for an example.
 Spend about 4 minutes on this task.
 If you like, draw a picture of this person!

-<hp>3\.
-Plan a Pathway Using the structure above (Discovery → Leadership), describe a pathway for your persona.
+3. Plan a Pathway Using the structure above (Discovery → Leadership), describe a pathway for your persona.
 What are the steps through this project?
-What could be stumbling blocks for user?</hp>
+What could be stumbling blocks for user?

-4\.
-List your Solutions For each potential stumbling block or barrier your user might encounter, list a solution that you'll work into your design of your group or project.
+4. List your Solutions For each potential stumbling block or barrier your user might encounter, list a solution that you'll work into your design of your group or project.

 You’ll likely need more than one persona for your project, as different groups of users will have different needs and motivations.
 Repeat this exercise as needed.